piaobojj/Cpre339Final/README.md

 #### Threads communication <br>

-      /* This the game view class, all the actual chemistry happens here so the
+      /* This is the game view class, all the actual chemistry happens here so the
       * result of interaction with the View produces an image.*/

       public class GameView extends SurfaceView implements SurfaceHolder.Callback{